XcooBee/bee-test-utility/README.md

 ### Command args
 The utility takes a variety of switches that customize the way the bee is run.

+#### -o flag
+This switch tells the utility to overwrite any file or folder in the workFiles and output directory.
+If the flag is set the utility will remove any existent file inside the workFiles and output folder before running.

 #### <a id="params"></a>--params <bee-parameters-filepath>
 The parameters file mimicks the `data` argument of your `flight()` function.
 You can change it to test different conditions.
 The test utility will use <bee-parameters-filepath> as the parameter file.
 The referenced file must be a valid JSON file and might contain